 - end further logging of native forests and woodlands

-- achieve international recognition of our State forest
+- achieve international recognition of our native forests and woodlands

 - protect and conserve all Western Australia’s remaining native forest and woodland ecosystems

-- maintain, as far as possible, the ecological integrity and natural heritage values of our native forest and woodland ecosystems through a fully funded, independently refereed and scientifically based research and management program (see also The Greens (WA) Biodiversity policy)
+- maintain the ecological integrity and natural heritage values of our native forest and woodland ecosystems through a fully funded, independently refereed and scientifically based research and management program (see also The Greens (WA) Biodiversity policy)